 It should be noted also that lenders that hold a lien on your home or vehicle retains the right to take possession of these properties, even if they fall under state or federal exemptions.
 If the lender does repossess the property, you are still entitled to the amount of your equity.
 For example, if you had a car worth $5,000, but you still owe $3,000 on it, then your equity is $2,000.
 The lender can get the property back and sell it, but will have to give you back your equity.
 You can also choose to continue paying for these secured debts in order to keep your property.
 However, if the exempt property was used to secure a loan, but the loan was not for its purchase, then the debt may be discharged.

 There are many issues that will come up in Chapter 7 that can be confusing and scary to a lay person.
 It is advisable to retain the services of a competent bankruptcy lawyer in your state for the best results.

 When you choose a house to rent or buy, you think about how many people are going to live in it to determine what size you need.
 Typically, you look at how many bedrooms and bathrooms because that is where you will be spending most of your time at home.
 The same is true for storage units.
 You have to know what you are going to put in it before you choose the size you need.

-As a rule of thumb, here is what the website of Pond Springs Mini Storage estimates you can put in standard sized units:
+As a rule of thumb, here are estimates on what you can put in standard sized units:

 5 ft x 5 ft – Smallest Unit